What is Cycloset?

 a tumor of the pituitary gland;

-a stomach ulcer or history of stomach or intestinal bleeding; or
+a stomach ulcer, stomach or intestinal bleeding; or

 How should I take Cycloset?

 Take Cycloset exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Cycloset is usually taken each morning with food, within 2 hours after you wake up.

-Cycloset is only part of a complete program of treatment that may also include diet, exercise, and testing your blood sugar.
-Follow your diet, medication, and exercise routines very closely.
-Changing any of these factors can affect your blood sugar levels.
+Cycloset is only part of a complete treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.

 What happens if I miss a dose?